The Rise of the “Pot-Bots” – Technology That’s Disrupting How Cannabis Is Grown and Sold.

 The greenbox robotics automated budtender machine is to cannabis what the first Automated Teller Machines (ATMs) was to the banking industry.
 Customers were able to withdraw or deposit money anytime they wanted.
 Waiting times in lines inside the bank became partially obsolete, while operational efficiencies increased.

 Now a somewhat similar technology holds the potential to disrupt the cannabis industry.
 Greenbox automated cannabis kiosks use robotic arms and even artificial intelligence (A.I.) to enable customers to purchase cannabis and cannabidiol (CBD) products without interacting with a human.

-There should be tremendous potential for this technology, considering 33 U.S. states have legalized medical cannabis, and 11 states have legal adult-use recreational marijuana markets (including Illinois, which plans to launch its legal recreational pot market in 2020).
+There should be tremendous potential for this technology, considering 35 U.S. states have legalized medical cannabis, and 15 states have legal adult-use recreational marijuana markets (including Illinois, which plans to launch its legal recreational pot market soon).
 Additionally, hemp CBD now legal at the federal level in the U.S.

 A GREENBOX ROBOTICS KIOSK.
 IMAGE SOURCE: GREENBOX ROBOTICS.